 Copycat KFC Mashed Potatoes

 This recipe for copycat KFC mashed potatoes really does taste just like the original.
 You’ll think it’s the real deal.
-Creamy and oh so delicious.
+Smooth, creamy deliciousness.

-A while back I would run through the drive-in of KFC and pick up their mashed potatoes and gravy to serve with the dinner I was making that night.
+A few years ago I would run through the drive-in of KFC and pick up their mashed potatoes and gravy to serve with the dinner.
 My meatloaf goes really well with mashed potatoes.

 For awhile I never said anything.
 No one knew!